 11.2 Personal Data Protection

 When transmitting any personal data to the T.L.O., the principal is informed that the T.L.O. is authorized to use those data for the purpose of performing the services, specifically customs clearance in case of international transport..

 The relationship between the Instructing Party and the T.L.O. are governed by the French Law and interpreted in accordance with the latter.
 Any dispute or complaint, shall be heard by the Courts of LYON, even in the event of summary proceedings, several defendants or action against a party securing a debt.

-These General Terms and Conditions of sale of DIMOTRANS Group override those published on May 1st, 2016 and shall become effective on January 1st , 2017 (on the first of January, two thousand and seventeen).
+These General Terms and Conditions of sale of DIMOTRANS Group override those published on January 1st, 2017 and shall become effective on July 1, 2018 (July first, two thousand eighteen).